Home / Health Insurance / Articles / Diseases / White Tongue: Definition, symptoms, causes & treatment

 Contents

-A White Tongue refers to a medical issue where the colour of the tongue changes to white.
+A White Tongue is a medical issue in which the tongue's colour changes to white.
 Sometimes, it can also be yellowish due to the accumulation of dead cells, food particles, and bacteria on its surface.
-It is a common condition that can affect people of all ages and is not usually a serious problem on its own.
+It is a common condition affecting people of all ages and is not usually a serious problem.
 However, it may indicate an underlying health issue that needs to be addressed.

 Apart from the visible appearance of a white or yellowish coating on the tongue, other symptoms of White Tongue include the following.